mis-py/mis/README.md

+# Description

+This project is designed to provide extendable platform with some useful builtin functionality and good looking web based UI interface.

-# WIP !!
+# Startup

-Requires .env file with next properties filled:
+To startup project you need an .env file with next required variables:

-POSTGRES_USER=postgres

-POSTGRES_PASSWORD=postgres

-POSTGRES_DB=mis

-additionally for dev profile:

-PGADMIN_DEFAULT_EMAIL=admin@admin.admin

-PGADMIN_DEFAULT_PASSWORD=admin
+`POSTGRES_USER`
+`POSTGRES_PASSWORD`
+`POSTGRES_DB`
+`MONGODB_TABLE`
+`MONGODB_INIT_USERNAME`
+`MONGODB_INIT_ROOT_PASSWORD`

+# Dev startup
+Dev environment starts without web UI and sever core.
+Instead it maps services ports to public so you can connect to them from outside.
+Some required variables added in dev .env:

+`PGADMIN_DEFAULT_EMAIL`
+`PGADMIN_DEFAULT_PASSWORD`

-do not forget change permission for pg_admin folder to make it work
+Also do not forget change permission for pg_admin folder to make it work:

 `sudo chown -R 5050:5050 ~/mis/pg_admin/`

-for better dev experience setup [Poetry](https://python-poetry.org/docs/#installation) first

-`docker compose --profile dev up`

-`docker compose --profile production up`